- The Taj Mahal is one of the seven wonders of the world

 - Travellers come to India only to visit this ultimate monument of love

-You’ll journey in comfort from Delhi to Agra by air-conditioned vehicle, which brings you to the station.
-Please enjoy the 90-minute train journey and on arrival you’ll be met by your guide, who will accompany you into the Taj Mahal.
+You’ll journey in comfort from Delhi to Agra by air-conditioned vehicle.
+On arrival you’ll be met by your guide, who will accompany you into the Taj Mahal.
 Built between 1632 and 1653 by Shah Jahan as a legacy to his beloved wife who died in childbirth, it is considered to be one of the greatest examples of Muslim art and architecture, the work of thousands of skilled craftsmen.
 Of particular note are the verses from the Koran that have been used as decoration, and the stunning Mughal Gardens.

-The guided tour continues with the Agra Fort, another UNESCO-listed site, of huge political and cultural significance.
+The guided tour continues with the Red Fort, another UNESCO-listed site, of huge political and cultural significance.
+Several interesting palaces and museums are within the fort, along with the tower of Musamman Burj.
+Don’t miss the stone elephants that guard the Delhi Gate to the south.
 Nearby, the Baby Raj is another outstanding example of Persian architecture, the tomb of Mirzā Ghiyās Beg, known as I'timād-ud-Daulah (pillar of the state).
 Notice the semi-precious stones that stud its walls - it is often referred to as the Jewel Box.
 The tour finishes at the tomb of Mughal Emperor Akbar, in Sikandra.
 Another masterpiece dating to the 17th century, the walls are a striking red sandstone, with features carved in white marble.